Labor leader Teresa Mosqueda announces run for Seattle City Council

 “When we see communities of color, women and immigrants now potentially in the crosshairs of the Trump administration, that stirred me to action,” she said.

-The Queen Anne renter enters the increasingly-crowded Position 8 race with a number of endorsements from elected officials, including Lt.
+The Queen Anne renter enters the increasingly crowded Position 8 race with a number of endorsements from elected officials, including Lt.
 Gov. Cyrus Habib, Senate Minority Leader Sharon Nelson and House Speaker Frank Chopp.

 Mosqueda, 36, is also touting endorsements from community and nonprofit leaders, such as former King County Executive Ron Sims, Estela Ortega of El Centro de la Raza, Fe Lopez of the Community Police Commission and Jorge Baron of the Northwest Immigrant Rights Project.